 There will NEVER be a fee unless there is a recovery made!

 When a potential client with mesothelioma approaches our office, the initial contact is often with our intake department.
 This starts an information-gathering process.
 We ask potential clients to provide us with essential information about themselves, their family members, their work history, their exposure to asbestos, and their medical history.
 We also obtain releases so that we can order employment and medical records.
 As soon as we have sufficient information, we decide if we can recommend filing suit and if our firm can represent this person.

 What does asbestos have to do with mesothelioma?

 If you need information about asbestos exposure or disease, or have questions about filing an asbestos lawsuit, please call our office for a FREE legal case evaluation.
-Gregg Harrison is experienced in handling personal injury cases and have an established track record getting compensation for victims for all types of injuries.
+Gregg Harrison is experienced in handling asbestos claims and has an established track record getting compensation for victims for all types of injuries.

 Gregg S. Harrison, Attorney at Law, PLLC

 Greater Houston/Northwest Houston Asbestos Poisoning Lawyer

 Call for a FREE INITIAL CONSULTATION